Understanding CAD Images vs the Finished Engagement Ring: What to Expect

 Polishing and Finishing: The Final Refinement

-Polishing is the magic moment when your ring really comes to life.
-It removes excess metal, smooths edges, and gives your ring that gorgeous, shiny finish you’re looking forward to.
-So, remember - your CAD image is the "before," not the "after."
+Polishing is the moment your ring really comes to life.
+It removes excess metal, smooths edges, and gives your ring the shiny finish you're looking forward to.
+So remember, your CAD image is the "before," not the "after."

 CAD Image vs the finished Engagement Ring